zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-what-is-new.md

 ## Restriction of client evaluation

 In previous versions, if a query could not be translated into SQL, what was known as a client evaluation was performed.
-That means that a query with the maximum possible filters applied was going to be executed in the database, and those that cannot be translated were applied on client-side itself at the cost of fetching the raw data and processing it in our application.
+That means that a query with the maximum possible filters applied was going to be executed in the database, and those that cannot be translated were applied on the client side itself at the cost of fetching the raw data and processing it in our application.
 Imagine this code (obtained from the official documentation):

 ```csharp
 public static string StandardizeUrl(string url)